 - Leonard Mlodinow, The Drunkard's Walk: How Randomness Rules Our Lives - John W. Tukey, Exploratory Data Analysis (in library) - Edward R. Tufte The Visual Display of Quantitative Information, Visual Explanations: Images and Quantities, Evidence and Narrative (in library); - Howard Wainer, Graphic Discovery: A Trout in the Milk and Other Visual Adventures - David Salsburg, Lady Tasting Tea: How Statistics Revolutionized Science in the Twentieth Century - Stephen Stigler, Statistics on the Table (in library) and The History of Statistics: The Measurement of Uncertainty before 1900 (in library). - Dierdre McCloskey, Economical Writing and The Rhetoric of Economics (in library). - Peter Kennedy, A Guide to Econometrics. - Jane E. Miller, The Chicago Guide to Writing about Numbers (in library)

 We will be working with SPSS, a common statistical analysis program.
-We will also learn a bit of STATA and Matlab, other commonly-used programs.

 Weekly Topics: